 If all these four conditions are met, the similarity bound can be used.
 Its definition is generalized from the definition given in \citep{demirovic2021nonlinear}.
-Instead of subtracting the misclassification score per class from an existing solution, the worst case value for instances of that class are subtracted by use of $\ominus$.
-Let $w_k$ be the worst case contribution of a single instance with class $k$ to the objective, and let $n_k$ be the number of instances in a dataset $\mathcal{D}$ that are not part of a dataset for a cached solution $\mathcal{D}^c$: i.e., if $\mathcal{D}_k = \{ (x,k') \in \mathcal{D} ~|~ k'=k\}$, then $n_k = |D_k \setminus D^c_k|$.
-Now assume each of these $n_k$ instances are misclassified and therefore $w_k$ is added to the objective for each of these instances, then a lower bound can be computed from a cached solution $\Theta^c$ as follows:
+Instead of subtracting the misclassification score per class from an existing solution, the worst-case value for instances of that class is subtracted by use of $\ominus$.
+Let $w_k$ be the worst case contribution of a single instance with class $k$ to the objective, and let $n_k$ be the number of instances in a dataset $\mathcal{D}$ that are not part of a dataset for a cached solution $\mathcal{D}^c$: i.e. if $\mathcal{D}_k = \{ (x,k') \in \mathcal{D} ~|~ k'=k\}$, then $n_k = |D_k \setminus D^c_k|$.
+Now assume each of these $n_k$ instances is misclassified and therefore $w_k$ is added to the objective for each of these instances, then a lower bound can be computed from a cached solution $\Theta^c$ as follows:

-In this equation the sum operator uses $\oplus$ to sum.
+In this equation, the sum operator uses $\oplus$ to sum.

 Once the lower bound for a search node is computed, it can be compared to the upper bound $\mathrm{ub}$ to check if any possible improvement exists, and if not, the node is pruned from the tree search.
-This happens whenever $\mathrm{lb} > \mathrm{ub}$, i.e., every element of the upper bound is dominated by at least one element of the lower bound:
+This happens whenever $\mathrm{lb} > \mathrm{ub}$, i.e., every element of the upper bound is reverse dominated by at least one element of the lower bound:

-Computing these upper and lower bounds can be quite costly, since it involves a product operation of two sets.
-To reduce the computation time for applying the subtraction of Eq.~\eqref{eq:ub_substract}, or to combine two lower bounds for two subtrees, we apply a new procedure in which we first reduce the two sets to a representative subset, but in such a way that the resulting bounds are still valid.
-This representative subsets are then combined to get a new valid upper or lower bound.
-This decreases computation time of the bound, but prunes slightly less nodes.
+Computing these upper and lower bounds can be quite costly since it involves a product operation of two sets.
+To reduce the computation time for applying the subtraction or to combine two lower bounds for two subtrees, we apply a new procedure in which we first reduce the two sets to a representative subset using $\bigtriangleup$ in such a way that the resulting bounds are still valid.
+These representative subsets are then combined to get a new valid upper or lower bound.
+This decreases the computation time of the bound but prunes slightly fewer nodes.